 These features offer complete peace of mind if you are running a WordPress site since you know your site is in safe hands, and there are experts to turn to in case of any problems.

 The staging feature in WordPress hosting is a definite advantage.
 It allows you to test your changes before making them live on your site.
-For these reasons, we use WPX hosting for hosting all our websites.

 Also Read: Benefits of managed WordPress hosting.